sugarlabs/turtleblocksjs/guide/debug/debug.md

 or parameter is displayed on the block as the program runs, so you can "inspect" program elements as the program runs.

-An "extra long press" on the *Play* button will invoke *Playback Music Slow* mode.
-This mode is similar to *Playback Slow* mode, only the pause is only inserted between *Note Value* blocks.
-All other blocks are run at full speed.

-Two other modes, *Run Step by Step* and *Run Note by Note* advance one block or one note per button press.
+ *Run Step by Step*  advance one block or one note per button press.

 ## 5. Show and Hide blocks